 Make sure to add a sticker so customers know not to use the lid to try to snuff the candle.
 The packaging also isn’t the best, so you may end up with a broken jar.
 If you are selling, keep all this in mind.
 This might make these less appealing than others on the list.
 If you are making candles as gifts or for yourself, the smaller pack size can be a feature rather than a bug.

 - Plastic lids aren’t fireproof

-- Bad packaging means you may lose a jar to breakage in shipping
+- Inadequate packaging means you may lose a jar to breakage in shipping

-In this section, we’ll go over what you should look for in jars for candle making as well as common questions.
-When you are buying jars for candles, you need to consider a few traits.
+In this section, we’ll go over what you should look for in jars for candle making and common questions.
+When buying jars for candles, you need to consider a few traits.

 What to Look For

 - The first is if your jar can withstand heat.
 The pot will boil both during filling and burning, and the glass should be thick to withstand the heat without cracking or breaking.
 A jar breaking can be dangerous since you will have both hot waxes and broken glass that may be hot to deal with.